Originally printed Feb 16, 2017

-Examples of apps with good cell spacing where colored acrylics work well: GoTalk Now, Compass, Proloquo2Go when cell spacing is Loose or Very Loose.
-Examples of apps with poor spacing where colored acrylics should be avoided: TouchChat, LAMP Words for Life, Proloquo2Go when cell spacing is Normal, Compact, or Very Compact.
+Examples of apps with good cell spacing where colored acrylics work well: GoTalk Now, Compass, Proloquo2Go when cell spacing is Loose or Very Loose, and TouchChat or LAMP Words for Life with button margins of at least 10.
+Examples of apps with poor spacing where colored acrylics should be avoided: TouchChat or LAMP Words for Life with a button margin less than 10, Proloquo2Go when cell spacing is Normal, Compact, or Very Compact.

 Colored acrylics are a great choice for keyguards on keyboards and laptops, giving them a fun, personal touch.

 Because of its high visibility, high transparency, high strength, and laserability, ADA-compliant acrylic styrene is by far our best-seller.

 Polycarbonate is a thermoplastic polymer of carbonate groups that is extremely strong and durable.
 It can be bent to extreme angles without breaking.
 It is most commonly transparent, though many colors are available.
 As such it is the premium material for Keyguard AT keyguards, and it comes with a lifetime guarantee against breakage.